3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/DevGuide.md

 You must sign a Contributor License Agreement (CLA) before we can accept any code.
 The CLA protects you and us.

-  * If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an [individual CLA](http://code.google.com/legal/individual-cla-v1.0.html).
+  * If you are an individual writing original source code and you're sure you own the intellectual property, then you'll need to sign an [individual CLA](http:
-  * If you work for a company that wants to allow you to contribute your work to Google Test, then you'll need to sign a [corporate CLA](http://code.google.com/legal/corporate-cla-v1.0.html).
+  * If you work for a company that wants to allow you to contribute your work to Google Test, then you'll need to sign a [corporate CLA](http:

 Follow either of the two links above to access the appropriate CLA and instructions for how to sign and return it.